Universities

 Dr Agnieszka Postuła, Associate Professor (PhD hab.
 Prof. UW), Faculty of Management.

 The Institute for Educational Sciences is one of Austria’s leading research institutions for theoretical and applied research in the fields of social sector and human development.
-Staff have significant experience of implementing European projects, such as Horizon Europe RIA ‘Increasing the responsiveness of social services to citizen voice across Europe’ (RESPONSIVE) (2023-2026) or Erasmus+ Collaborative Project “Creating Safe Environments for Children in need of Foster Care” (2021-2024).

 Partners